linsimontao/tdt-2022-front/README.md

 ### Mapbox GitHub Handles

 Use this as a reference when tagging people on issues:
-- [TAM Handle] - Technical Account Manager
+- [Tomo Yamazaki] - Project Manager
 - [Mapbox Staff Handles]